 So I waited patiently for the folks at the Cloud Identity Summit to publish on their Youtube channel the talk I gave earlier this year on Invisible Identity.
 But it never came.
 Turns out that a few session recordings got messed up, and unfortunately mine was among them.
 I sense Paul Madsen’s hand in this.

 In part 1 of my blog post expanding on my Cloud Identity Summit talk on Invisible Identity, I proposed ‘The 4 Core Principles of Invisible Identity‘ that ensure that security and usability stay in a symbiotic partnership for an organization.
-I believe that adopting the concept of Invisible Identity will be vital to securing people in the
+I believe that adopting the concept of Invisible Identity will be vital to securing people

 The Cloud Identity Summit is underway here in New Orleans, and it’s off to a great start.
 The organizers have done a wonderful job again, and with so much great content, the hardest thing is choosing which of the many interesting talks to go to.
 My talk is already done (it’s oddly liberating to not